Photographing historic buildings - notes for surveyors

 Tripod

-Camera shake can occur at any speed and you should always adopt a stable stance with feet shoulder width apart with the camera held in both hands.
+A suitable tripod will at times be necessary for photographing large interiors.
+This will allow you capture the image in natural light in lower ISO/ASA allowing the recording of much more detail than when using a limited on-camera flash.
+Using a remote with a tripod is also advised for long exposures to avoid any shake created by manually depressing the shutter release button.
+Camera shake can occur at any speed and if a tripod is not accessible you should always adopt a stable stance with feet shoulder width apart with the camera held in both hands.
 The shutter speed will normally be displayed on the camera.
-Some cameras will warn when camera shake is likely.
-If a tripod is not accessible, slower shutter speeds can be tried by bracing yourself and the camera against a support such as a column, door jamb or a church pew.
-Using a remote with a tripod is also advised for long exposures to avoid any shake created by manually depressing the shutter release button.
+Some cameras will warn when camera shake is likely, slower shutter speeds can be tried by bracing yourself and the camera against a support such as a column, door jamb, wall etc.

 Flash